-The Authority's Constituent Councils are:

-The City of Mitcham
+The Authority's Constituent Councils are: The City of Mitcham The City of Unley

 Councils have influence on the financial and strategic operational decisions of the Authority given their equal Board member representation.

 No one Member Council individually has control over these decisions.